Coming soon

 Performance and dividends

-The VCT aims to pay average annual dividends of 5p per share.
+The VCT aims to pay average annual dividends of 5p per share, paid out of proceeds from investment sales.
+However, the dividend per share may vary considerably from year-to-year.

 Following its exit from Pure Cremation in 2021, the VCT announced two interim dividend payments, collectively returning 11p per share to investors between December 2021 and March 2022.
 Following its exit from Tictrac in May 2022, the VCT paid a further 5.5p dividend in December 2022.
+While the VCT did not pay a dividend in 2023, it paid a 3p dividend in December 2024.
 Please remember, dividends are variable and not guaranteed.

 NAV and cumulative dividends per share (p)